 "The Adelaide and Geelong supporters, I can’t tell you how much they’ve embraced me and my story," Podsiadly said.

 "I just want to thank them for their support, and all the people who made the decision to take a risk on me, whether it was at Geelong or here at Adelaide.

 "To achieve what I have from a team perspective, I’m very grateful and thankful for.

 "I’m proud of those achievements, but I’m more proud of the people that I’ve met who have helped me get here."

 Sunday, 19 April 2015

-bone in James Podisiadly's back has stalled the playing career of the Adelaide veteran.
+A fractured bone in James Podisiadly's back has stalled the playing career of the Adelaide veteran.

 Podsiadly was injured in the club's opening SANFL game of the year against North Adelaide, limping from the field after receiving an innocuous hit to his back.

 The club's head of football David Noble initially said there wasn't anything structurally wrong with Podsiadly's back and that he had suffered only "severe bruising".